 The Company has designed and introduced its Green-Jet® dry-wetcleaning and Multi-Jet® drycleaning machines and continues to improve these products.
-The amounts of research and development expenses for the years ended June 30, 2007 and 2006 were \$41,910 and \$27,805, respectively.
+The amounts of research and development expenses for the years ended June 30, 2008 and 2007 were \$2,640 and \$41,910, respectively.
+Research and development expense has become minimal as most of the Company's products are distributed for manufacturers that perform their own research and development.